 The music that sounded in the previous Fiat ad, for example, was this royalty-free song, called Beautiful Rainbow.

 Licenses are always paid only once when purchasing the music and you don’t have to worry about anything else or future royalties, nor should we attribute the artist to our project.
 And each license gives us permission to use that song in a particular video or digital product.

-The cost of the licenses vary depending on the final product and the audience to be reached, although for a Youtube video, which is the aspect of this article, it is only necessary to acquire the standard license of $19.
+The cost of the licenses varies depending on the final product and the audience to be reached, although, for a Youtube video, which is the aspect of this article, it is only necessary to acquire the standard license of $19.

 There are five different types of license and to find out which one you specifically need you only have to spend a minute with this form: